“Take a deep breath and decide that collectively we can do this. And you will play your part.”

 - understand the climate crisis

-- build your personal resilience to help you stay happy and motivated do this challenging work.
+- build your personal resilience to help you stay healthy, empowered and motivated to do this challenging work

 To get started, let's consider what the crisis is, and what the call on environmental educators is.